StarbirdTech/AI-Blueprints/generative-ai/text-generation-with-langchain/README.md

 ### Step 4: Download the Model

-1. In the Datasets tab, click Add Dataset.
+1. In the Models tab, click Add Model.
-2. Download the model file: `ggml-model-f16-Q5_K_M.gguf.`
+2. Download the model file: `Meta-Llama-3.1-8B-Instruct-Q8_0.gguf`
 3. The model will be available under the /datafabric directory in your workspace.

 ### Step 5: Verify Project Files